hyosung11/junior-to-senior-software-engineer/README.md

 ### Delivery Optimizations - The traveling deliveryman deeper dive
 - reduce the number of deliveries that have to be made

-- consider using flexbox and css grid (which are native) instead of dowloading CSS frameworks like Bootstrap or Foundation
+- consider using flexbox and css grid (which are native) instead of downloading CSS frameworks like Bootstrap or Foundation

 - similarly streamline JavaScript; don't add unnecessary libraries